Zylophone/InterviewPreparation/Technical/Basic OOP.md

 some behaviour from its parent class BUT!! not vice versa.
 A parent class cannot have the behaviour of its subclass.

-S.O.L.I.D.:
-Single-responsibility principle
+<h4>S.O.L.I.D.:</h4>
+* **Single-responsibility principle**
-•	a class should have only a single responsibility (i.e. only one potential change in the software's specification should be able to affect the specification of the class) Open-closed principle
+a class should have only a single responsibility (i.e. only one potential change in the software's
+    specification should be able to affect the specification of the class)
+* **Open-closed principle**
-•	“software entities … should be open for extension, but closed for modification.”
+“software entities … should be open for extension, but closed for modification.”
-Liskov substitution principle
+* **Liskov substitution principle**
-•	“objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.”
+“objects in a program should be replaceable with instances of their subtypes without altering the
-Interface segregation principle
+    correctness of that program.”
+* **Interface segregation principle**
-•	“many client-specific interfaces are better than one general-purpose interface.”
+“many client-specific interfaces are better than one general-purpose interface.”
-Dependency Inversion Principle
-•	one should “Depend upon Abstractions.
+* **Dependency Inversion Principle** one should “Depend upon Abstractions.
 Do not depend upon concretions.”

-Definition of Class and Object
+<h4>Definition of Class and Object</h4>
 Objects have states and behaviors.
 Example: A dog has states - colour, name, breed as well as behaviours -wagging, barking, eating.
 An object is an instance of a class.

 A class can be defined as a template/blue print that describes the behaviours/states that object of its type support.

-Method Overriding and Overloading:
+<h4>Method Overriding and Overloading:</h4>
 Method overloading deals with the notion of having two or more methods in the same class with the same name but different arguments.
 Done at compile time.
 Method overriding means having two methods with the same arguments, but different implementations.
 Done at runtime.